Ignatius306/T20-Cricket-Analysis/README.md

 Used Brightdata tool to scrap the data from the website.
 We get all the information in the form of json files.

-## 4. Data cleaning and processing
+## 4. Data Cleaning and Processing
 In jupyter notebook all the files are cleaned and then processed.
 <p align ="center">
 <img src ="https://github.com/Ignatius306/T20-Cricket-Analysis/blob/main/images/python.png"> <br>Fig: Data processing